Non-stationary time series attribution for heatwaves over Europe

 \subsection{Parameter estimates for the northern and central European regions}

-The parameters for the northern and central European regions are estimated in a similar way to those for the southern European region, as shown in Sect. \ref{sec:results}.
-For the model with a constant threshold, the estimated coefficients are quite similar across different regions (Figs.~\ref{fig:parameter_estimates_model1_tasmax_reg_16} and \ref{fig:parameter_estimates_model1_tasmax_reg_17}), except for the shape parameter in the HIST scenario, where in the northern European region (Fig ~\ref{fig:parameter_estimates_model1_tasmax_reg_16}) only the intercept is relevant for the different climate models, in contrast to the central and southern European region (Figs.~\ref{fig:parameter_estimates_model1_tasmax_reg_17} and \ref{fig:parameter_estimates_model1}).
+The parameters for the northern and central European regions are estimated in a similar way to those for the southern European region, as shown in Sect.~\ref{sec:results}.
+For the model with a constant threshold, the estimated coefficients are quite similar across different regions (Figs.~\ref{fig:parameter_estimates_model1_tasmax_reg_16} and \ref{fig:parameter_estimates_model1_tasmax_reg_17}).